UniversalDependencies/docs/_ja-overview/introduction.md

 We defined some heuristic rules to define the clause.
 For example, the difference between acl (adjectival clause) and amod (adjectival modifier) is defined by whether the adjective has any overt case or not.

+The discrepancy between the syntactic phrases and phonetic (accent) phrases is another issues on the word-based dependency annotation.
+We focus not on speech corpora but on written corpora.
+We leave this issue from Universal Dependency annotation schema.

 # Background